 Of these 18 courses, at least 10 must be regular courses listed or cross-listed as a graduate course (at or above the 500 level) within CA, including CA 801, 802, 803 and 804.
 Up to 2 graduate-level anthropology courses at UNC-Chapel Hill can also count towards this 10 course requirement.
 Individual reading and research courses (independent studies) cannot be included within the 10 regular courses.
 The one-course credit second- and third-year students receive for TAing may be counted as one of the ten courses from primary faculty.

 No more than 5 of the remaining 8 (non CA) courses may be Individual Research/Individual Reading courses (independent studies).
+The faculty recommends that 3 of these independent studies be reserved for the spring of the third year, when the student is preparing for the Portfolio Workshop.

 Of these 18 graded courses, all students must take at least 2 courses in a discipline outside of Cultural Anthropology.

-We recomend that at least 1 of these independent studies be taken in the spring of the 2nd year to assist with the preparation of field-specific annotated reading lists and in anticipation of grant writing in the fall of the 3rd year.
+We recommend that at least 1 of these independent studies be taken in the spring of the 2nd year to assist with the preparation of field-specific annotated reading lists and in anticipation of grant writing in the fall of the 3rd year.
 The terms of the independent study must be negotiated with the faculty advisor in question.
 In the interest of faculty labor, they should not be understood as tutorials, but as opportunities for sponsored independent work towards completion of the portfolio requirements.

 All students must take at least two courses in a discipline outside of Cultural Anthropology.
 Students may, however, take more than two courses outside of Cultural Anthropology.